enactjs/samples/sandstone/pattern-video-player-custom/README.md

 - `sandstone/Scroller`
 - `sandstone/VideoPlayer`

-If the video format is `m3u8`, you can play it by writing the mime type of the video as `application/x-mpegURL` in [videos.js](src/App/videos.js).
 The video data, including the URL and mime type, are stored in [videos.js](src/App/videos.js).
 For `m3u8` videos, the mime type should be `application/x-mpegURL`.
 To enable `m3u8` video playback, the application uses [hls.js](https://github.com/video-dev/hls.js), which is imported in [App.js](src/App/App.js).
 In [App.js](src/App/App.js), the application retrieves the video data from [videos.js](src/App/videos.js) and assigns the source and video element to the VideoPlayer based on the mime type.